JuR1XD/JuR1XD/README.md

 - 👦 My Name is Juri and I'm 23 Years old.
 - 👾 My Hobbies are gaming, hiking and listening to Music.
-- 🌱 I’m currently learning C# with Windows Forms at alfatraining.
+- 🌱 I’m currently practicing bash scripting, unix in general and repeating some Java Swing connected to Big Data.
-- 💼 Currently looking for work.
+- 💼 I am currently employed by the German Weather Service

 ### 🛠️ My Tech Stack